Why Is It Hard to Connect With My Mother?

 • emotional connection

-In a healthy relationship, the mother gives and the child takes.
+In healthy dynamics, the mother gives and the child receives.
+The child is strengthened through receiving emotionally from the mother.

 When Connection Becomes Difficult

-Difficulties with the mother relationship may develop for many reasons, including:
+Difficulties with the mother relationship may develop through many experiences, including:

 • emotional unavailability